-5.2 Key Recommendations
+5.3 Key Recommendations

-Key Recommendation Rationale Re-locate site entry and improve traffic flow across the Reserve Addresses safety concerns associated with the current entry/exit and provides a logical flow of traffic across the site.
-Relocate bowls, install an additional green and upgrade pavilion Provides FFP facilities and enables flooding issues to be addressed during re-construction.
-Enables netball courts to be upgraded to address safety and compliance concerns.
-Relocate netball courts and install an additional multi-purpose half-court warm-up space Re-surfaced courts can allow for drainage infrastructure to address flooding issues. odit warm up space Provides an additional warm-up space that can be utilised for both sporting clubs and the local community.
-Re-locate and construct new soccer Replaces existing building that is asbestos ridden and no longer fit-for- purpose. pavilion Enables soccer to establish amenity buildings to service increased demand.
-Upgrade the existing cricket/AFL/netball pavilion Ensures equitable provision of facilities that are fit-for-purpose and meet the needs of all stakeholder groups.
-Re-construct existing overflow oval into a compliant soccer pitch Enables soccer to meet current and future demand for participants.
-Construct new AFL/cricket oval Enables the site to service future demand due to population growth.
-Develop a new district-level play space Replaces existing playgrounds at the end of useful life and provides a consolidated play space for the whole community to enjoy.
+Key Recommendation Rationale Key Principle Re-locate site entry and access road Addresses safety concerns associated with the current entry/exit and provides a logical flow of traffic across the site. ش در 2.
+Relocate bowls facility Provides space to install an additional green and upgrade the pavilion Delivers FFP facilities and enables flooding issues to be addressed during re-construction. × 3.
+Relocate netball courts Enables netball courts to be upgraded to address safety and compliance concerns.
+Re-surfaced courts can allow for drainage infrastructure to address flooding issues.
+Installing an additional half-court provides an additional 🗇 4.
+Upgrade the existing cricket/football/netball pavilion warm-up space that can be utilised for both sporting clubs and the local community.
+Ensures equitable provision of facilities that are fit-forpurpose, code compliant, gender neutral and meet the needs of all stakeholder groups.
+5. Construct new soccer pavilion Replaces the existing building that is asbestos ridden and no longer fit-for-purpose.
+Enables soccer to establish amenity buildings to service increased demand.
+X 6.
+Construct new soccer pitch Re-purposes the existing overflow oval into a compliant soccer pitch.
+Enables soccer to meet current and future demand for participants.
+7. Electrical infrastructure Provides an opportunity to upgrade the electrical substation and underground the overhead lines for improved safety and amenity.
+8. Construct new AFL/cricket oval Enables the site to service future demand due to population growth. × 603 9.
+Construct new district- level play space Replaces existing playgrounds at the end of useful life and provides a consolidated play space for the whole community to enjoy.